kshitijharsh/AlexandriaGameProject/README.md

 - **Objective**: Be the first player to reach the 30th field.
 - **Gameplay**:
     - Players take turns rolling a dice to move forward by the number shown on the die.
-    - The starting player rolls first and advances based on the dice roll.
+    - The player roll and advances based on the dice roll.
+The players are selected randomly i.e. it is possible that the same player can have consecutive chances to roll the dice.
     - If a player lands on a **standard field**, their turn ends, and the next player takes their turn.
     - Landing on a **special field** (either a bonus or trap field) activates a special effect that must be followed.
     - Players may land on the same field as other players without any issue.